 Weight loss is something that seems to get harder later in life.
 There is a range of reasons for it!
 Weight loss is more than achievable, though, at practically any age.
 Once you know the reasons why you may be struggling, it becomes easier for you to manage it in a healthy way.

 It may seem that the older you get, the more weight you put on, and that seems to be just something generally accepted.
-The reasons behind it though are not actually age-related, but more attitude and lifestyle related.
-It’s vital to continue making and maintaining healthy habits throughout your whole life, not just in later years.
+However, the reasons behind it are not actually age-related, but more attitude and lifestyle-related.
+Therefore, it’s vital to continue making and maintaining healthy habits throughout your whole life, not just in later years.
 This way, you can make sure that you are the healthiest version of yourself and not putting yourself at an increased risk of illness or diseases.

 There are three main contributors to weight gain through ageing: